6 Rules for Asset Protection Planning

 - Limited Partnerships limit your liability.
 As a limited partner, you are not liable for any more than what you invested in the business.
 Lawyers would have a hard time coming after you personally to settle a claim.
 The downside to this entity is that you cannot take an active role in running the business.
 This is because then you will be considered a general partner.
 The general partner is fully vulnerable to business lawsuits.
 Thus, all assets of a general partner are fair game.
 That is why we make an LLC the general partner instead of a human being.

 - Corporations provide great asset protection for their owners.
 Except in cases of extreme fraud, someone cannot readily take your personal assets from you if your business loses a lawsuit.
 For tax purposes, there are two main types of for-profit corporations: S corporations and C corporations.
-Each has different restrictions and taxes, but both have similar lawsuit protection.
+Each have different restrictions and tax treatments, but both have similar lawsuit protection.

 - Limited Liability Companies provide great asset protection with fewer ownership restrictions than S corporations.
 There is flexibility in filing for taxes as a sole proprietorship, partnership or C or S corporation.
 In some jurisdictions, LLCs have charging order protection.
 So, even if a plaintiff latches onto your membership interest from a lawsuit, he cannot easily take your membership interest away from you.
 Plus, he can’t force a distribution of cash.
-He does, however, still gets taxed as whether he receives it or not.
+He does, however, still gets taxed whether he receives the payout or not.
 This potential outcome can help you prevent a lawsuit or settle it on favorable terms.

 What to Avoid